kdyson/CommercialBirdsJUE/README.md

 This repository contains all of the data and code needed to replicate the following publication:

-**Conserving native trees increases native bird diversity and community composition on commercial office developments** Karen Dyson
+Dyson, K. 2020. **Conserving native trees increases native bird diversity and community composition on commercial office developments**
 Journal of Urban Ecology